PoCInnovation/Workshops/software/21.Serverless/SETUP.md

   </details>
 - Shut down the server (Ctrl + C)

-> To finish this part, we gonna push everything on github 📌
+> To finish this part, we're gonna push everything on github 📌
 - Commit and push

 ## Netlify